dortania/OpenCore-Install-Guide/extras/tahoe.md

 ## Audio Support

-Tahoe remove AppleHDA.kext, as in the supported SMBIOS, the T2 chip manages the audio.
+Tahoe remove AppleHDA.kext, as in the supported macs, the T2 chip manages the audio.
 So, as it "isn't necesarry", Apple removed it in Tahoe Beta 2.
 But let's be real: We can't emulate a dedicated ARM chip.
 That's why AppleALC won't work.

 ### Solutions